 It wants attention

 The cause could be that it wants attention.
-This would be more likely if it barks when you are talking to other people while eating.
+This would be more likely if your dog barks when you are talking to other people while eating.
 In this case it would help to avoid rewarding it with attention when it does it and to give it attention throughout the day by training it, playing with it and exercising it.

 Things to consider